‘We were so ready’: LGBT refugees in Kenya live in fear as global resettlement is put on hold

 He’s one of nearly 500 migrants in Kenya, more than 3,000 across Africa and 10,000 worldwide — the vast majority of whom are refugees — whose approved resettlement to third countries has been put on indefinite hold by the coronavirus, according to the International Organization for Migration, or IOM.

-Once a country approves a refugee’s resettlement, the IOM, which is part of the United Nations’ refugee agency, UNHCR, controls their travel.
+Once a country approves a refugee’s resettlement, the IOM — part of the United Nations — controls their travel.
 It suspended those processes on March 17.
 For some refugees who were on the verge of travel, it’s a relatively minor blip after years of trauma — just a few more months appended to years of waiting.
 For others, such as gay and transgender Ugandan refugees in Kenya, the delay comes with immediate risks.

 “Now it’s like, how do we even get to tomorrow?” said Wasswa, 26.